spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

     link: docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.html
 ---

-Private API is used on the project level.
-Private API entities shouldn't be used on the project side.
-The project has to follow the rule to be able to correctly receive Spryker module updates.

 Modules have public and private APIs.
 While public API updates always support backward compatibility, private API updates can break backward compatibility.
 So, backward compatibility is not guaranteed in the private API.

+To be able to take semi-automatic updates, private API entities shouldn't be used on the project side.
 For example, if you use a core method on the project level, and it is updated or removed with an update, it can cause unexpected issues.

 For more information about module APIs, see [Definition of Module API](/docs/scos/dev/architecture/module-api/definition-of-module-api.html).